 Special Housing Accommodations and Housing Exemption Policy

-As a College we understand that situations may develop that may require the College to take steps to alter or relax this policy in special or unique circumstances.
-In order to best meet the needs of students, protocols have been established to review individual requests for either special on-campus accommodations, e.g. single rooms, or exemption to the on-campus re- quirement for otherwise ineligible students.
+We understand that situations may develop that may require the College to take steps to alter or relax this policy in special or unique circumstances.
+To meet best the needs of students, protocols have been established to review individual requests for either special on-campus accommodations (e.g. single rooms) or exemption to the on-campus requirement for otherwise ineligible students.
 The following is an outline of potential reasons for review, resources available, and steps necessary to have a situation reviewed.
 It should be noted that all reasonable efforts will be made to accommodate requests based upon supporting documentation.

 The following are possible reasons for requesting housing exemption or special accommodations: